Fast & Furious 7 Revisited: The tragic loss of Paul Walker brings about the end of an era

 According to The Wall Street Journal, some of these fights did cause concern for the actors involved.
 It has been claimed that Johnson is backed by a team that ensures his characters won’t be bested in fights.
 But they must have been looking the other way, because Hobbs is nearly killed in both Fast Five and this movie.
 The Wall Street article also says Statham signed a document that limited how badly his character could be beaten up.
 While Diesel suggested implementing a numerical system that would give points based on punches, body slams, roundhouse kicks, and head butts.
 To make sure he would come out of the fight scenes with the highest points.
 The other producers objected to that idea.
 So he just had his sister Samantha on set, counting hits.

-Universal, Wan, and the producers had to figure out how to finish the movie without one of the stars.
+Universal, Wan, and the producers had to figure out how to finish the film without one of the stars.
 Wan told The Hollywood Reporter, “When the passing of Paul Walker happened, we were like, ‘Do we just shut the movie down for good?’
 But we collectively felt like this movie needed to be Paul’s legacy.
 So we wiped our tears away and sat around in editorial, going, ‘All right, how do we do this?’
 Thankfully, I had shot certain stuff with Paul, like his ending action stuff, but there were still many bits missing in the film that needed him.
 We worked with visual effects to salvage what we had.
 We had to really dig deep into our bag of tricks to make it work, and one of them was having Paul’s brothers Caleb and Cody Walker step in and shoot the other half of the movie.
 We then pulled different words that Paul had spoken all through the franchise to create sentences for us.”

 Jordana Brewster’s scenes were only filmed after production resumed in April of 2014.
 So she never actually got to interact with Paul Walker during the making of Fast & Furious 7.
 Despite her character Mia being married to his character.
 Her scenes became a way for Wan and Morgan to write Brian out of the franchise.
 The fact that he was trying to balance being a husband and father with being an action hero was already part of the movie.
 But now Mia is pregnant with their second child.
 And it’s becoming clear that Brian needs to leave the action behind for his family.